Let’s face it. Having a stranger removing the hair from your nether region is awkward and uncomfortable.

 - Request a numbing cream from your licensed medical laser technician.

 - Use an ice pack to numb the area prior to each laser session.

 - Ask your licensed medical laser technician if they use a cryogenic cooling device during laser treatments.

 - Avoid the sun for two weeks before and after each appointment.

 Once you have a few laser treatments behind you, the experience will become less nerve-wracking.
 Not only will you become comfortable with the laser technician, but also with the routine, especially as you start to see improvements in your skin’s texture and appearance.
 Keep in mind that these laser technicians are professionals with numerous clients and that your comfort is a priority for them.
 Even if you might think that you must have more pubic hair than any other woman in existence, it is nothing your laser technician hasn’t seen before.

 What To Expect During Your Brazilian Laser Hair Removal Treatments

 Your first laser hair removal treatment often follows your consultation, assuming all goes well.
 You will then remove your clothes from the waist down and cover up with a paper cloth, similar to how you would at a gynecological appointment.
 If you’ve chosen to use any numbing creams or a cold compress, you should have used it before this moment.
 The laser might feel intense at first, but your body will adjust to the sensation.
 Your laser technician will likely ask you to rest in positions that give her easier access to the targeted areas, which is something you will become accustomed to after your first few treatments.

 Brazilian laser hair removal can often be completed in under 10 treatments.
-Your laser technician should be able to give you a more accurate estimate during your consultation.
+Your laser technician should be able to give you a more accurate estimate during your FREE laser hair removal consultation.